aslam347/E---Commerce-Chatbot/README.md

 - Generative AI
 - AI Agents
 - Real-world AI products
+- End-to-end AI deployment

 ---

- ⭐ If You Like This Project
+# ⭐ If You Like This Project

-If you found this project useful, please give this repository a **star ⭐ on GitHub**.
+If you found this project useful, please give this repository a **Star ⭐ on GitHub**.

 ---

- 📜 License
+# 📜 License

 Copyright (C) Codebasics Inc. All rights reserved.

- Additional Terms
+## Additional Terms

 This software is licensed under the **MIT License**.
 However:

 - Commercial use of this software is strictly prohibited without prior written permission from the author.
 - Attribution must be given in all copies or substantial portions of the software.